apdullahyayik/Tr-topicter/README.md

 erroneous responses.

-Deployed Support Vector Machine model used  was trained with more than 30K Turkish annotated sentences/paragraphs.
+Deployed Support Vector Machine model  was trained with almost 30K Turkish annotated sentences/paragraphs and 93% F-1 score is achieved.
-Achieved F-1 score is 93%.
-Response time for given text that has over 300 characters is lower than 1 ms and resource usage is only 6 MB.
+Response time for a given text that has over 300 characters is lower than 1 ms and resource usage is only 6 MB.

 ### Supported Categories